 For the two stream example, wait until the simulation run has completed and then click on the Analyze tab located below the Run tab on the left hand side of the screen.

-- In the Analysis Controls pane, check the box Show All Analyzers.
-This will bring up all of the available analysis scripts. - For this example, we will select computePtclNumDensity.py. - In the Analysis Results pane and under the Outputs tab, instructions as to which variables have to be given by the user will appear.
+- In the Analysis Controls pane, a list of all of the analyzers will be available. - For this example, we will select computePtclNumDensity.py.